District News

 Principal

-• Current AES or CenterPoint Energy statement (full page showing service address; not a final bill or disconnect notice; must be dated within the last 30 days)
+- Current AES or CenterPoint Energy statement (full page showing service and mailing address; not a final bill or disconnect notice; must be dated within the last 30 days)

 📌 Students must be five years old on or before August 1, 2025, to enroll in kindergarten.